 - Place the chicken, skin side up, on the “off” side of the grill with the legs facing towards the hot side.
 Cover grill with the vents on lid open.
 Open bottom vents of grill if using a charcoal grill.

 - Cook until an instant-read thermometer inserted into thickest part of breast registers 110°F. Should be about 20 minutes or so.

 - Do not leave the lid off for longer than it takes to check temperature.

 - Carefully flip chicken and place on hot side of grill, skin side down, with breasts pointed toward cooler side.
 If using a gas grill, reduce heat to medium-low.
 Press down with a grill spatula to get good contact between bird and grill grates.

-- If chicken looks like it will burn before temperature is achieved, carefully slide to cooler side of grill, cover, and continue to cook until done.
+- If the Grilled Butterflied chicken looks like it will burn before temperature is achieved, carefully slide to cooler side of grill, cover, and continue to cook until done.

 - Remove from the grill, transfer to a cutting board and loosely tent with foil and let rest 10 minutes before cutting.
 (Internal temperature will continue to rise.)

 Carving Video – This NY Times video is about carving a Turkey.
 The same principles apply here for a butterflied chicken.
 This method of carving makes serving easier and the presentation can be eye catching.

 Please “like” our YouTube Videos and follow us on our YouTube Channel.
 Cooking Secrets For Men is also on other Social Media sites Facebook, Pinterest, Instagram and Twitter.

 If you like this article, you should read about our recipe for Grilled Salmon with Honey Mustard Glaze.
 Or you can see our technique for using a Chimney starter when grilling, instead of lighter fluid.